terra-campaigns/unsettled/directory/Sigisfarne/Indigo.md

 **Bond:** You owe a great debt to a member of the nobility and carry their Signet Ring, which serves as proof of their protection and your obligation.

-Has visions of the Weeping Mother's sister.
+Has visions of the Weeping Mother's [Sisters](../weepingMother/theSisters.md).